MMMMMMMZ/MMMMMMMZ/README.md

 - 👀 I’m interested in The art of Programming
 - 🌱 I’m currently learning IOS Dev, game Dev and Web Dev

-##  BTW School is causing me not to focus on coding.
+## School is causing me not to focus on coding During its time

 <!---
 MMMMMMMZ/MMMMMMMZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.